simul/simul.github.io/ref/simul/plugin.md

 <a name="StaticTriggerAction"></a>
 ### bool StaticTriggerAction(char name)
 Trigger an action.
+<a name="StaticUpdateCustomWaterMesh"></a>
+### void StaticUpdateCustomWaterMesh(int ID, simul::terrain::WaterMeshObjectValues newMesh)
+Update a custom mesh to the given Bounded water object
 <a name="StaticUpdateWaterBuoyancyObjectValues"></a>
 ### void StaticUpdateWaterBuoyancyObjectValues(simul::terrain::WaterMeshObjectValues values)
 Update the properties of a water buoyancy object